 by Tim Gilmore, 5/30/2015

-“The Indians” named the crossing Wacca Pilatka and the English translated that phrase as Cow Ford, according to that much beloved tome Jacksonville’s Architectural Heritage, but it doesn’t say which Indians.
+“The Indians” named the crossing Wacca Pilatka and the English translated that phrase as Cow Ford, but the book doesn’t say which Indians.

-Cowford, often considered the early name for Jacksonville, leant itself to the 1970s Cowford Flea Market on Blanding Boulevard, the Cowford Arts Council, a small peer group started by poet and cultural impresario Keri Foster, and even Silver Cow Watering Hole, one of my favorite Riverside bars.
+Cowford, often considered the early name for Jacksonville, leant itself to the 1970s Cowford Flea Market on Blanding Boulevard, the Cowford Arts Council, started by poet and impresario Keri Foster, and even Silver Cow Watering Hole, a Riverside bar moved to Murray Hill.

-But back to Wacca Pilatka.
-Wikipedia says, “Under British rule, settlement grew at the narrow point in the river where cattle crossed, known as Wacca Pilatka to the Seminole and the Cow Ford to the British.”
+“Under British rule,” says Wikipedia, “settlement grew at the narrow point in the river where cattle crossed, known as Wacca Pilatka to the Seminole and the Cow Ford to the British.”

 But The Encyclopedia Britannica says, “The locality was originally known as Wacca Pilatka (derived from a Timucua term meaning ‘cows’ crossing’).”
 So was it Timucuan or Seminole?

 UNF archaeologists Robert Thunen, Vicki Rolland and Keith Ashley say no Timucuan village existed downtown.